 Exhibition dates: July 13 to Aug 28

-The West Windsor Arts Council (WWAC) is proud to present an online art exhibition featuring the work of Priscilla Snow Algava and her artist friends.
+The West Windsor Arts Council (WWAC) is proud to present this online art exhibition featuring the work of Priscilla Snow Algava and her artist friends.

 Many remember Algava, who died of cancer in 2019, for her love of life as much as for her artwork.
 She was often found sketching in the Small World Coffee cafe below her Witherspoon Street studio, and she was one of the most welcoming, encouraging and respected artists and teachers in the region.
 She found joy and beauty everywhere.